Policies for CMES Graduate Students

 This content should be represented in all aspects of the class, including lectures, readings, and assignments.
 This approval must be sought and granted by the twelfth class day of the semester in which the non-MES course is taken.
 Retroactive approvals will not be granted.
 Courses taken outside of the department that apply neither to the CMES degree nor a dual degree program may be taken with approval of the Graduate Adviser.

 Composition of the Committee: At least two faculty must serve as thesis/report readers.
 It is most common to have a supervisor and a 2nd reader; two co-supervisors is also acceptable.
 In the first example, the supervisor must be on the CMES Graduate Studies Committee.
 Please see the 2013-14 GSC list.
 In the second example, one of the co-supervisors must be on this GSC list.

 As stated under the program requirements, the MA with a thesis requires 30 credit hours, while the professional report option requires completion of 33 credit hours.

 No university document distinguishes clearly between a report and a thesis in terms of length or scope, although as a general rule the thesis is a project of greater depth and academic inclination.
 Most faculty members regard it as an original contribution to knowledge.
 Contrastingly, a report is a project of a smaller scale in which a student often reviews what scholars have said on a particular topic.
 The thesis course spans two semesters, while a report course lasts only one.
 The lack of established parameters regarding thesis and report requirements makes it exceedingly important that your supervisor’s expectations are clearly defined and coincide with those of your 2nd reader.

-Please review this document, which describes the things you should bear in mind as you choose which path you will take.
-You should discuss these expectations in detail and in consultation with the Graduate Adviser before beginning your thesis/report work.
+This PDF document describes the things you should bear in mind as you choose which path to take.
+You should discuss these expectations in detail and in consultation with the Graduate Adviser or faculty supervisor before beginning your thesis/report work.